MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/deploy/Deploy-a-Software-Defined-Network-infrastructure-using-scripts.md

 > [!IMPORTANT]
 > Before you begin deployment, you must plan and configure your hosts and physical network infrastructure.
 For more information, see [Plan a Software Defined Network Infrastructure](../../sdn/plan/Plan-a-Software-Defined-Network-Infrastructure.md).

-All Hyper-V hosts must have Windows Server 2016 installed.
+All Hyper-V hosts must have Windows Server 2019 or 2016 installed.

 ## Deployment steps
 Start by configuring the Hyper-V host's (physical servers) Hyper-V virtual switch and  IP address assignment.
 Any storage type that is compatible with Hyper-V, shared or local may be used.